ArtsBoston Audience Initiative

 Greater Boston has never had a resource for actionable data about arts audiences, and The ArtsBoston Audience Initiative directly addresses this need.

-The ArtsBoston Audience Initiative (AAI) is Greater Boston's first arts-focused market knowledge program specially designed to provide the information our community needs to measure, support and promote cultural participation in the region.
+The ArtsBoston Audience Initiative (AAI) is the region’s first resource for actionable data about arts audiences specially designed to provide the information the cultural sector needs to measure, support, and promote participation in the region.

 Representing a sector-wide collaboration of over 50 arts organizations in its inaugural year, the AAI helps participating organizations better understand current audiences, while also providing critical contextual insight across the local arts marketplace to help reach new audiences.
 As the database grows over time, the knowledge it presents will expand and deepen, providing valuable insight into the levers of market change.